dharmilShiyani/DSExpandableHasTagLabel/README.md

 [![License](https://img.shields.io/cocoapods/l/DSExpandableHasTagLabel.svg?style=flat)](https://cocoapods.org/pods/DSExpandableHasTagLabel)
 [![Platform](https://img.shields.io/cocoapods/p/DSExpandableHasTagLabel.svg?style=flat)](https://cocoapods.org/pods/DSExpandableHasTagLabel)

+DSExpandableHastagLabel is a simple UILabel subclass that shows a tappable link if the content doesn't fit the specified number of lines.
+If touched, the label will expand to show the entire content.
+Also, you will be notified when the user taps on any hashtag or any mentioned username.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.